Korean Adjectives: 70 Descriptive Verbs and How to Conjugate Them

 Think of Korean adjectives as starting their lives as Korean verbs.

 They belong to a class of verbs known as “descriptive verbs.”
 (The other three classes are “processive,” “existential” and “copulative” verbs.
-“Processive verbs” are basically what we consider in English as action words.)
+“Processive verbs” are basically what we consider action words in English.)

 These descriptive verbs are conjugated to become adjectives.